Skip to content

-By this afternoon, Podul is projected to move away from Macao, although its impact will still be felt today and early tomorrow, with the SMG forecasting frequent heavy showers, thunderstorms, strong gusts and potential flooding in low-lying areas.
+Podul is projected to move away from Macao, although its impact will still be felt today and early tomorrow, with the SMG forecasting frequent heavy showers, thunderstorms and strong gusts.

 Flights have also been impacted, with Macao’s airport announcing the cancellation of 16 flights between Macao, Taiwan and Fujian province yesterday.
 Affected carriers include Air Macau, Eva Airways, TigerAir Taiwan, Starlux Airlines and Xiamen Airlines.